flarehotspot/sdk-utils/core/sdk/docs/content/docs/api/accounts-api.md

 ```

 ## GetPerms
-It returns a all available permissions, including custom ones from plugins.
-It returns a map of permissions `map[string]string` (name and description pairs).
+It returns all the available permissions, including custom ones from plugins.
+The return type is `map[string]string` (name and description pairs of permissions).
 ```go
 perms := accountsApi.GetPerms()
 fmt.Println(perms) // map[string]string{"admin": "The admin permission"}